 Podcasts escape both the issue of building a new audience and delivering the content.
 Actually, both issues are resolved by the same solution: where podcasts live.
 Almost all podcasts are hosted and delivered on high-profile applications, like iTunes, Stitcher, and Google’s podcast app.

-Newer, more creative advertising options thanks to podcasts
+Newer, more creative advertising options

 Almost every publication makes its margins off advertisement, so more advertising options is a fast way to a publisher’s heart.

 On top of the traditional commercial spots, podcasts provide prime placement for sponsored content.
 Interview an advertiser as a podcast story.
 Review a product.
 You can even run a print story with it to upsell the opportunity.
 Best of all, because it is recorded, you have full control of the script, even in an interview.
-You also have the ability to sell sponsorship for the podcast, offsetting the costs of the podcast and generates even more profits.
+You also have the ability to sell sponsorship for the podcast, offsetting the costs of the podcast and generating even more profits.

 For more information regarding podcast opportunities for publishers, click here.
 To learn more about podcast industry statistics, click here.
 Further details on why podcasts should fit into your content strategy are available if you click here.